top of page

 In some cases, if your drug is in a higher tier and your prescriber (your doctor or other health care provider who's legally allowed to write prescriptions) thinks you need that drug instead of a similar drug in a lower tier, you or your prescriber can ask your plan for an exception to get a lower coinsurance or copayment for the drug in the higher tier.
 Plans can change their formularies at any time.
 Your plan may notify you of any formulary changes that affect drugs you're taking.

 Medicare drug coverage includes drugs, like buprenorphine, to treat opioid use disorders.
 It also covers drugs, like methadone, when prescribed for pain.
-However, Medicare Part A covers methadone when used to treat an opioid use disorder as a hospital inpatient, and Part B now covers methadone when you get it through an opioid treatment program.
+However, Medicare Part A covers methadone when used to treat an opioid use disorder as a hospital inpatient, and Medicare Part B now covers methadone when you get it through an opioid treatment program.
 Contact the plan for its current formulary, or visit the plan's website.